TSP Fund Pairing Insights: Navigating Risk and Returns

 Lowest Risk Mix:

-The G Fund had the lowest risk.
+The G Fund had the lowest risk while providing more returns than F Fund.